C00kie-/IoT-workshop-materials/README.md

 We welcome contributions or ideas in order to improve or extend the workshop materials.
 You can contribute by creating issues or proposing pull-request to this repository.

+# Reach people

+There is a Gitter available at : https://gitter.im/workshop-materials/ where you can discuss directly with people who join the project and/or who attended a workshop.

 # License

 All material are licensed under the Creative Commons Attributions Share alike 4.0 International license.